Haute Savoie / France

 This busy market town is in the heart of Reblochon country — the soft cheese for which this area is famous.
 It’s also great country for walking and mountain-biking; there’s a huge choice of paths between the Tournette Massif and the Aravis mountains.

 In the winter, the Alpine pastures are transformed into great ski resorts: choose from La Clusaz, Le Grand Bornand and Manigod.

-Thônes is also perfectly placed to make the most of the medieval town of Annecy and its lake — reputed to be the cleanest in Europe.
+Thônes in Haute Savoie is also perfectly placed to make the most of the medieval town of Annecy and its lake — reputed to be the cleanest in Europe.

 From Thônes, it’s less than 12km to the Aravis ski resorts of La Clusaz, Le Grand Bornand and Manigod.

 Skiing at La Clusaz is focused on five peaks — Beauregard, Manigod, La Balme, l’Etale and l’Aiguille, each offering pistes that vary in length, width and difficulty.
 Choose the peak which best suits you.